Taras Mychalewych

-Taras Mychalewych (born December 12, 1945) is a sculptor, mosaicist, photographer, and writer.
+Taras Mychalewych (12 December 1945 - 9 February 2025) was a Ukrainian-American sculptor, mosaicist, photographer, and writer.
+Most recently he lived in New Mexico, United States.

 Life and art

-Taras Mychalewych was born in Munich, Germany, at the end of World War II.
+Taras Mychalewych was born in a DP camp in Munich, Germany, at the end of World War II.
 His family emigrated to the United States in 1949, and settled in St. Paul, Minnesota.
 Mychalewych attended the School of Applied Arts in St. Paul, and graduated from the Pennsylvania Academy of the Fine Arts in Philadelphia.